-Can Your Boise Dui Defense Attorney Challenge the FST?
+Can Your DUI Defense Attorney Challenge the FST?

-Contact an Experienced Boise DUI Defense Attorney Right Away
+Contact an Experienced DUI Defense Attorney Right Away

 You can call our office from the county jail if need be.
 Or you can have your family members call us on your behalf.
 You should do whatever you can to retain an experienced lawyer right away.
 This will increase your chances of having the charges against you reduced or dismissed.